-The key audit matter How the matter was addressed in our audit " Copper and aluminum-based inventory forms a significant part of the Company's Our audit procedures over inventory valuation included the following: inventory.
-The Company adopts a structured approach to the identification, quantification and hedging of risk of fluctuations in prices of copper and aluminum through commodity " We tested the design, implementation and operating effectiveness of key interna financial controls, including controls over valuation of inventory and accounting of desiruting and backing transactions. " derivative contracts.
-Inventories are measured at the lower of cost and net realizable value on first in first out basis, except for inventories qualifying as hedged items in a fair value hedge relationship.
-These inventories are measured at cost, adjusted for the hedging gain or loss on the hedged item. derivative and hedging transactions; On a sample basis, tested the accuracy of cost of inventory by verifying the actual purchase cost.
-Tested the net realisable va by comparing actual cost with most recent selling price; On a sample basis, tested the hedging relationship of eligible hedging instrument \٨/ e have considered.
-Inventory Valuation as a key and hedged items and the corresponding
+тι he key audit matter v the matter v was addressed in our audit " Copper and aluminum-based inventory forms a significant part of the Company's inventory.
+The Company adopts a structured uded the follo We tested the e design, implementation approach to the identification, quantification and hedging of risk of fluctuations in prices of copper and aluminum through commodity derivative contracts. financial cont valuation of i g effectiveness of key internal trols, including controls over nventory and accounting of d hedging transactions; " Inventories are measured at the lower of cost and net realizable value on first in first out basis, except for inventories qualifying as hedged items in a fair value hedge relationship.
+These inventories are measured cost of invent purchase cos basis, tested the accuracy of cory by verifying the actual t.
+Tested the net realisable value g actual cost with most recent 10 at cost, adjusted for the hedging gain or loss on the hedged item. relationship c basis, tested the hedging of eligible hedging instruments tems and the corresponding adjustment of hedging gain or loss to the hedged item; We used the work of specialists for assistance in verifying hedge effectiveness requirements of Ind AS 109, including the economic relationship between the hedged item and the hedging instrument.